 The teams will meet at MIT in early June for an initial workshop to sharpen the focus on the medical need they intend to address.
 They will then be matched with project mentors and subject and technology experts to help them develop their project over the summer.
 In October, the teams will meet again in a workshop to refine their project definition.
 Finally, in December they will gather to make their final pitches to a panel of judges, who will name the best projects.

 Team members look forward to the training and guidance they will get to advance their projects.
 Florencio Gonzalez Marquez, member of Open Retinoscope, said “We believe that our idea could mean a significant improvement in the medical care provided to ophthalmological patients.
 We hope IDEA² will show us the strengths and weaknesses of our project, advise us on how to improve it, and give us tools to [promote it to] companies in the sector that might be interested in the commercializing the device.”

 IDEA² Global provides mentoring and connections to biomedical innovators around the world to develop their project ideas and to provide the expertise to realize them.
 It is especially valuable for trainees, early-stage professionals, and those who have few opportunities in their normal work to participate in innovation projects.
 More at https://Idea2.mitlinq.org

 About MIT linQ

-MIT linQ is an initiative based at the Institute for Medical Engineering & Science (IMES) at MIT to develop a new paradigm for biomedical technology innovation.
-Part of the MIT Innovation Initiative, linQ unifies a portfolio of international innovation programs focused on improving healthcare through need-driven, interdisciplinary research, and training.
+MIT linQ is an initiative based in the Massachusetts Institute of Technology Institute for Medical Engineering and Sciences (MIT IMES) to develop a new paradigm for biomedical technology innovation.
+MIT linQ, part of the MIT Innovation Initiative, unifies a portfolio of international innovation programs focused on improving healthcare through need-driven, interdisciplinary research and training.
 For more information, visit https://www.hopewellpartners.com/hcvrescue